 For wrongful death that was the result of negligence, spouses and/or next of kin must take legal action within two years of the date of the death.

-Our wrongful death lawyers in Geneva help answer some of your most common questions.
+Our wrongful death lawyers in Geneva and Sycamore help answer some of your most common questions.

 How long does it take to settle a wrongful death claim?

 Wrongful death cases can be extremely complicated and on average take several years to reach a settlement.
 Our firm focuses on getting you the results you need, not rushing through a case.
 In some cases, a quick settlement can often mean that the insurance company is getting away with paying much less than they should.
 Don't risk results for speed!
 Contact our firm for quality representation.